Answers to Common Questions

 Am I required to raise my home, and if so, by how much?

-New Jersey Residents: The State of New Jersey is requiring the adoption of the ABFEs and advisory flood zones as the basis for statewide floodplain development standards.
-The advisory maps will be adopted and enforced at the local level.
-Therefore, if the community determines that your structure is substantially damaged, you will be required to elevate the structure to the ABFE, at a minimum.
-For additional information, visit the New Jersey Department of Environmental Protection's Post Sandy FAQ webpage or contact your local building department. ...............................................................................
+New Jersey Residents: FEMA maps will be adopted and enforced at the local level.
+The State of New Jersey is requiring the adoption of the updated FEMA flood hazard data as the basis for statewide floodplain development standards.
+New Jersey law requires the lowest floor of residential buildings to be constructed at least one foot above the updated flood hazard data elevation or the effective BFE, whichever is higher.
+Some communities may require elevating even higher.
+Therefore, if the community determines that your structure is substantially damaged, you will be required to elevate the structure to the standard determined by your municipal floodplain administrator or building official.
+For additional information, visit the New Jersey Department of Environmental Protection's Post Sandy FAQ webpage or contact your local building department.

-More information on the benefits of rebuilding using the ABFEs including scenarios of long-term cost savings to property owners can be found in Rebuilding after Hurricane Sandy: Building Safer and Stronger Pays Off.
+Information on the benefits of rebuilding higher including scenarios of long-term cost savings to property owners can be found in Rebuilding after Hurricane Sandy: Building Safer and Stronger Pays Off.

 Back to top